streamer-os/ml-diffucoder/README.md

 - In dLLMs, changing the sampling temperature not only affects sampled tokens (as in AR models), but also alters the generation order itself.

-For more interesting findings, please refer to our orginal paper!
+For more interesting findings, please refer to our original paper!

 We propose **Coupled-GRPO**, a post-training method to improve DiffuCoder's performance.